Probability error bounds for approximation of functions in reproducing kernel Hilbert spaces: Introduction

 \section{Introduction}

-Several machine learning algorithms that use positive semidefinite kernels, such as support vector machines (SVM), have been analyzed and justified rigorously using the theory of reproducing kernel Hilbert spaces (RKHS), yielding statements of optimality, convergence and $L^p$ approximation bounds, e.g.\ see F.~Cucker and S.~Smale \cite{smale}.
+Several machine learning algorithms that use positive semidefinite kernels, such as support vector machines (SVM), have been analysed and justified rigorously using the theory of reproducing kernel Hilbert spaces (RKHS), yielding statements of optimality, convergence and $L^p$ approximation bounds, e.g.\ see F.~Cucker and S.~Smale \cite{smale}.
 Reproducing kernel Hilbert spaces are Hilbert spaces of functions associated to a suitable kernel such that convergence with respect to the Hilbert space norm implies pointwise convergence, and in the context of approximation possess various favourable properties resulting from the Hilbert space structure.
-For example, under certain conditions on the kernel, every function in the Hilbert space is sufficiently differentiable and differentiation is in fact a nonexpansive linear map with respect to the Hilbert space norm.
-Hence, the theory has the potential to justify the simultaneous approximation of derivatives of functions in various numerical applications, as long as convergence is demonstrated with respect to the Hilbert space norm.
+For example, under certain conditions on the kernel, every function in the Hilbert space is sufficiently differentiable and differentiation is in fact a nonexpansive linear map with respect to the Hilbert space norm, e.g.\ see \cite[Subsection 2.1.3]{saitoh}.

 In order to substantiate the motivation for our investigation, we briefly review previously obtained bounds on the approximation of functions as linear combinations of kernels evaluated at finitely many points.
 The theory of V.N.~Vapnik and A.Ya.~Chervonenkis of statistical learning theory \cite{vapnik}, \cite{vapnik1}, \cite{vapnikchervonenkis}, relies on concentration inequalities such as Hoeffding's inequality to bound the supremum distance between expected and empirical risk.
 The theory considers a data space $X \subseteq \RR^d$ on which an unknown probability distribution $P$ is defined, a hypothesis set $\cH$ and a loss function $V \colon \cH \times X \to \RR_+$, such that one wishes to find a hypothesis $h \in \cH$ that minimizes the expected risk